Central Bank Digital Currency with Collateral-constrained Banks: Dynamic effects of introducing CBDC

-We follow \textcite{Niepelt2023} and set the government's marginal cost of providing reserves, $\rho$, to $0.0001$.
-In line with our discussion in the equivalence section, we assume that the government is equally efficient in providing liquidity to the household as the banking sector.
-Thus, we set the government's cost of issuing CBDC, $\mu$, in line with condition (\ref{cond}).
-Similarly, the interest rate on central bank loans is set to reflect the central bank loan rate (\ref{eqrate2}) derived in section \ref{equiv}.
-For simplicity, we assume that CBDC, reserves and bonds are non-interest bearing (in real terms).
-We assume in the baseline that the government does not extend subsidies to the bank, i.e., $\xi=0$.
-Lastly, we set the haircut on government bonds to 0.5\% which implies a collateral haircut $\theta_b=0.995$.
+We follow \textcite{Niepelt2022} and set the government's marginal cost of providing reserves, $\rho$, to $0.0004$.
+We assume the government is equally efficient in providing CBDC as reserves, i.e., we set the marginal cost of CBDC to $\mu=0.0004$.
+For simplicity, we assume that central bank reserves, central bank loans, and government bonds are non-interest-bearing (in real terms).
+We calibrate the persistence parameters in equation (\ref{ar2}), representing the supply of CBDC, to ensure a gradual increase in the CBDC share that reaches $5\%$ after approximately 20 quarters, i.e., $\rho_1^{\theta}=0.845$ and $\rho_2^{\theta}=0$.
+The longer-term CBDC share of $5\%$ is consistent with \textcite{Abad2023}, who analyze the transitional dynamics in scenarios with steady-state take-up of CBDC equal to between $4\%$ and $7\%$ of GDP.
+Lastly, we set the haircut on government bonds to $0.5\%$, which implies a collateral haircut $\theta_b=0.995$.